codelv/enaml-web/README.md

 your enaml components and templates.
 You don't need any template tags.

+##### Testing is easier

+Since the internal representation is lxml nodes, you can use lxml's xpath queries on the dom for testing.
+No need to use headless browsers and that complicated stuff (unless you're using a lot of js).

 ##### Component based

 Since enaml views are like python classes, you can "subclass" and extend any